Waitomo Glowworm Cave: Flora and fauna

 The most common animals in the cave are insects, including the renowned glowworm Arachnocampa luminosa, a species of fungus gnat endemic to New Zealand.
-Adult gnats are around the size of an average mosquito.
-The larval stage and the imago produce a blue-green bioluminescence.
 The glowworms eat midges, and harvestmen prey on the glowworms.

 New Zealand longfin eels live in the Waitomo Stream and can be seen at the exit of the cave.

 In 2022, it was discovered that koi carp had appeared in the stream in the Glowworm Grotto.
 Scientists investigated whether or not a fish weir downstream to keep koi out might lead to increased flooding in the cave.

 Lampenflora, a community of organisms formed mostly from algae and cyanobacteria, has become established in the cave.
 It forms a biofilm which is a threat to delicate rock surfaces.
 Lampenflora forms where there is light, such as the fixed lights in the cave needed for tourist purposes.
 Various methods have been used to remove lampenflora from surfaces within the cave without damaging the rock formations.

 Glowworms

-Glowworms live in caves and on sheltered banks in the native bush where humidity is high, as moisture helps to maintain their silk structures that capture prey.
+Glowworms live in caves and on sheltered banks in native bush where humidity is high, as moisture helps to maintain their silk structures that capture prey.
 At the Waitomo Glowworm Cave, glowworms are found in the Demonstration Chamber and on the ceiling of the Glowworm Grotto, a large chamber on the lower level of the cave.
 The Waikato Stream runs through these chambers, providing aquatic prey insects for the glowworms as well as the humidity they require.
+Adult gnats are around the size of an average mosquito.
+The larval stage and the imago produce a blue-green bioluminescence.
 Glowworm larvae build a mucous tube that hangs horizontally from the rock and is attached by a network of threads.
 Long threads hang down from the attachment threads.
 These have evenly-spaced sticky droplets on them, with the multiple hanging threads forming a curtain effect.
 The glowworm larvae lure prey with their blue light, and the prey gets stuck on the sticky droplets on the hanging threads.
 A midge, Anatopynia debilis (=Tanypus debilis, Chironomidae), is the main prey for glowworms in the cave.
 Midge larvae live in mud and the stream inside the cave.

 The cave had to close between April and July 1979 because glowworm numbers had decreased significantly after the upper entrance door was replaced in 1975.
 The new door had a grill that allowed air to flow through the cave, drying out the glowworms and increasing the temperature, which in turn encouraged growth of a glowworm-killing fungus.
 The problem was rectified, and glowworms from other caves were transplanted to the cave to build up the population so that the cave could reopen to tourists.

 Photo-monitoring of the glowworms between 2009 and 2013 showed that they glowed on a 24-hour cycle, appearing to reach peak intensity in the late afternoon.